turbot/steampipe-mod-aws-thrifty/thrifty/docs/overused.md

 ## Thrifty Overused Benchmark

 Thrifty developers check overused AWS resources.
+AWS resources can be overused in a few different ways.
+When you have long-running resources, consider if they can be stopped intermittently.
+In non-production environments, for example, it can make sense to spin up resources when needed, or only during working hours.

 ## Variables